chunmeifiona/what_to_eat/README.md

 # What to Eat
+This application allows user to search recipes based on filters.
-An web application that give some recipes according to what food items are in your refrigerator.
+After the users sign up/log in they can save liked recipes and listing food items in their refrigerator.
+This application gives some recipes according to what food items are in user's refrigerator and user's favorite cuisine type.

 ## Deployed Site